Centering People.

 board member

-Aubrey is a visual artist, collaborative anthropologist, educator, storyteller, and memory worker living on the high plains of Laramie, Wyoming.
-Her socially engaged practice spans the academic, creative, applied, and public spheres, exploring intersections of culture, history, and community.
+Aubrey is a multidisciplinary artist, cultural anthropologist, historical archaeologist, educator, storyteller, and memory worker living on the high plains of Laramie, Wyoming.
+Her collaborative practice spans the academic, creative, applied, and public spheres, exploring intersections of culture, history, and community.
 She is a fierce advocate for the arts, and deeply believes in inter and transdisciplinary methods for community- led work.
-She has worked in the nonprofit sector for decades, centering: care, empathy, inclusion, service, and qualitative research for social change.
-She believes in knowledge for the people, and is presently a PhD student in Public Humanities at the University of Wyoming. www.aubreyedwards.com
+She has worked in the nonprofit and education realms for decades, centering: care, empathy, inclusion, service, and qualitative research for social change.
+She believes in knowledge for the people, and is presently a PhD student in Public Humanities at the University of Wyoming.
+You can find her scanning the sky for migratory birds, and scanning the ground for archaeological objects. www.aubreyedwards.com

 Conor Mullen